 Making Lights Safe for Hermit Crabs

-If your hermit crabs have a genuine light-dark cycle of 12 hours each, they may not need any form of artificial light.
-This only becomes necessary if the enclosure has no access to natural light.
+Hermit crabs may not need artificial light if they have a light-dark cycle of 12 hours each.
+Lighting only becomes necessary if the tank has limited or restricted access to natural light.

-- Avoid trailing cables with live electrical cables in an enclosure.
-Curious hermit crabs may pinch or nibble these cables
+- Avoid trailing cables with live electrical cables.

-- Avoid brightly-colored bulbs as these can provoke a startle response
+- Avoid brightly colored bulbs as they may provoke a startled response.

-- Never expose hermit crabs to 24-hour illumination, especially at night
+- Never expose hermit crabs to 24-hour illumination.

-- Avoid shining high-powered heat lamps directly onto popular areas of a hermit crab enclosure
+- Avoid shining high-powered heat lamps onto the tank.